-APTS offers member stations the opportunity to subscribe to enhanced services, which include targeted coalitions organized around specific policy objectives.
-Coalitions serve as a resource group, peer review mechanism and sounding board for member stations.
-Based upon the challenges and opportunities currently facing stations, APTS is pleased to offer member stations two new coalitions: the Development Coalition and the Spectrum and Infrastructure Coalition.
-APTS will also continue to offer member stations the opportunity to join the Education Services Coalition.
+APTS offers member stations the opportunity to subscribe to enhanced services, which include targeted coalitions organized around specific policy objectives, special funding and revenue opportunities, and other areas of significant interest.
+Each coalition serves as a resource group, peer review mechanism and sounding board for member stations.
+Based upon the opportunities and challenges currently facing stations, APTS is pleased to offer member stations three coalitions: the Education Services Coalition, the Public Safety Coalition, and the Technology, Telecommunications Policy and Business Opportunity Coalition.

 Education Services Coalition

 Providing educational content and services to all Americans is a fundamental part of the mission of local public television stations, and a unique goal in today’s media landscape.
 This commitment is a critical part of serving local communities, and, as one of the three pillars of public television, it is a key element in the justification for continued federal and state support for public television stations.